NITCbase/nitcbase.github.io/docs/Design/Buffer Layer/BlockBuffer.md

     // if loadBlockAndGetBufferPtr(&bufferPtr) != SUCCESS
         // return the value returned by the call.

-    // Use type casting here to cast the returned pointer type to the appropriate
+    // cast bufferPtr to type HeadInfo*
-    // struct pointer to get the headInfo
+    struct HeadInfo *bufferHeader = (struct HeadInfo *)bufferPtr;

-    // copy the fields of the HeadInfo pointed to by head to the header of block.
+    // copy the fields of the HeadInfo pointed to by head (except reserved) to
-    // not copying reserved
+    // the header of the block (pointed to by bufferHeader)
+    //(hint: bufferHeader->numSlots = head->numSlots )

-    // update dirty bit by calling appropriate method of StaticBuffer class.
+    // update dirty bit by calling StaticBuffer::setDirtyBit()
     // if setDirtyBit() failed, return the error code

     // return SUCCESS;